serdalis/SimpleLog/README.md

 	int i = 0;

+	// Lets make some threads to test the logging.
 	HANDLE threads[MAX_THREADS];
 	int thread_nums[MAX_THREADS];

-	for ( i = 0; i < MAX_THREADS; ++i )
+	// Start the threads and tell them to execute the logs. for ( i = 0; i < MAX_THREADS; ++i )
 	{
 		thread_nums[i] = i;